omz13/kirby3-honehome/README.md

 The functional specification:

-- You want to replace a homepage by another page.
 - In a multi-language installation, the homepage returns the localized homepage based on the best-match against a client's `Accept-Langauge` request.
-- In a multi-language installation, you want the HTML `lang` attribute set.
+- Provides a page method (`honehomeLang`) to set the HTML `lang` attribute (which for multi-language installations is a very good thing to do).
+- A site's homepage can be set to a page specified from either a configuration file (`site/content/content.php`) or a panel content field (`content/site.txt` via `site/blueprints/site.yml`).

 #### Caveat